Types of communication

-Artifacts also include uniforms various professionals wear to indicate their profession and additional details about their positions.
+These may also include uniforms various professionals wear to indicate their profession and additional details about their positions.

-- Doctors, soldiers, and police officers will have specific uniforms that indicate their occupation, status, and rank — the uniforms in question differ across the world, but usually have certain key similarities.
+- Doctors, soldiers, and police officers will have specific uniforms that indicate their occupation, status, and rank.
+The uniforms in question differ across the world but usually have certain key similarities.

-Tip on how to use artifacts for professional communication
+Tip on using artifacts for professional communication

 If you want to appear more professional, you can do so by changing all your profile pictures across the company platforms to corporate headshots with a light smile and wearing business casual attire.

 In the name of consistency, you could put the same picture on your LinkedIn profile and any other business-related account you have.